 But I'm working on an open source project!
 I can't afford hiring a development team to develop a custom documentation CMS for my project!

 Well, that's the part where I can help you :)

 So, what is UnMarkDocs?

 Imagine an ideal world.
 You put your documentation on a GitHub repo, where your users can submit Pull requests to fix typos or improve your wording.
 Then you click a button and everything gets converted to a beautiful website you can access from

 docs.yourproject.com.
 UnMarkDocs is that magic button on steroids.

 Let's return to reality.
-You create an UnMarkDocs account, link your GitHub docs repository and configure a custom domain.
+You create an UnMarkDocs account, link your GitHub docs repository, and configure a custom domain.
 Boom, done!

 It even auto-updates on every git push!

-Remember how the title promised better markdown?
-Well, the markdown we use at UnMarkDocs isn't the same you normally use.
+Remember how the title promised a better markdown?
+Well, the markdown we use at UnMarkDocs isn't the same one you normally use.
 This doesn't mean you have to re-learn Markdown.
 In fact, if you use your existing files you won't notice the difference.
 But we've built some new things into Markdown to superpower your docs.

 Bringing the beauty in